KonstantinSimeonov/tsx-control-statements/README.md

 ## Known limitations:
 - **[js, ts]** I haven't found any way of integrating this into `create-react-app` scaffold project without ejecting the scripts and modifying them
 - **[js, ts]** Various CLIs (`tsc`, `ts-register`, `ts-node`) feature no flag (that I know of) that allows for addition of custom transformers
-- **[ts]** The `isolatedModules` flag currently causes build errors for typescript files, since the typings currently live in a namespace
+- ~~**[ts]** The `isolatedModules` flag currently causes build errors for typescript files, since the typings currently live in a namespace~~
+  - `isolatedModules` is supported since the module `tsx-control-statements/components` contains stub definitions which can be imported `import { For, If } from 'tsx-control-statements/components'`
 - **[ts]** Cannot work with various "smart" plugins that instead of invoking the typescript compiler rather strip the types and handle the code as javascript.
 This includes tools like:
   - `@babel/preset-typescript`
   - `@babel/plugin-transform-typescript`